0xfffffff7/AutoExtensionBuffer/README.md

 # AutoExtensionBuffer
 AutoExtensionBuffer for c++

-First I use the internal static area of 4096.
+First, use the internal static area of 4096.

 When exceeding 4096 by securing a buffer dynamically use there.